josh-hm/grab_contacts_from_gmaps/README.md

 ### General Run Notes

 When querying via postal code, the script uses Google's Geocode API to get the proper Google Places viewwindow coordinates, then Google's Nearby Search to capture place\_id's, and then Google's Place Details to get the contact details.
-To append emails, the script runs through the created CSV's _website_ column, uses **requests** and **Beautiful Soup** to scrape all the emails from the given website (and it's contact page, if found).
+To append emails, the script runs through the created CSV's _website_ column, uses [Requests](https://requests.readthedocs.io/en/master/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to scrape all the emails from the given website (and it's contact page, if found).

 When querying via state, the script looks through the provide postal code CSV to enumerate through postal codes of the given state.